romanwu10/gemini-enhancer/README.md

 - **Responsive Layout**: Optimized for different screen sizes and browser zoom levels

 ### 1. Follow-up Helper
-- Select any text on Gemini or Claude.ai
+- Select any text on Gemini
 - Click the stylish "Follow-up" button that appears
 - Automatically inserts the selected text as a quoted citation in the chat input